Finding a Top Financial Advisor Firm in Wilmington, North Carolina

 All information is obtained through public records and is updated annually after the firms’ form ADV filing.
 This list may include firms that have a business relationship with SmartAsset, in which SmartAsset is compensated for lead referrals.
 Such relationships have no impact on our rankings, and firms are included and ranked based strictly on the above criteria.
 SmartAsset is not a client of the aforementioned firms, and did not receive compensation for including any of the firms on the aforementioned list.

 Live Oak Private Wealth

-At the top of our list is Live Oak Private Wealth.
-This is a fee-only shop with hundreds of millions in assets under management.
-Clients of the firm include a nearly even mix of individuals above and below the high-net-worth threshold, plus a small number of institutional clients, including pension plans, charitable organizations and corporations.
+Live Oak Private Wealth is a fee-only firm that works with a mix of individuals above and below the high-net-worth threshold, as well as pension plans, charitable organizations and corporations.